 - Initiative vs. guilt: 4 – 5 years.
 Education and environmental conditions cause initiative or guilt.

 - Industry vs. inferiority: 6–11 years.
 School, peer groups influence the individual.

 - Identity vs. role diffusion: 12 – 18 years.
 Development of own identity or negative world views with role diffusion (perhaps criminal career, dependence, etc.).

 - Intimacy vs. isolation: Young adulthood.
 Emotional, sexual bonds and social relationships are central, otherwise loneliness and isolation.

 - Generativity vs. stagnation: Middle adulthood.
 Family and job are central, or stagnation impends.

 - Ego integrity vs. despair: Maturity.
 Positive retrospect on the lived life (contentment) or resignation/discontent/despair about goals not being achieved.

 Development in Early and Middle Adulthood

-Women have to battle climacteric between the 40th and 50th year of age before the menopause begins.
-Main complaints are: hot flashes, vertigo, sweating attacks, weight gain, and tiredness.
+Women have to battle the climacteric stage between the 40th and 50th year of age before the menopause begins.
+Main complaints are: hot flashes, vertigo, sweating attacks, weight gain and tiredness.